 Tech Tip: Scaling and Optimization

 Scaling can often have a significant influence on the performance of an optimization routine.
-Routines for solving sparse LP, QP and nonlinear problems (E04NKF and E04UGF in the Fortran Library) incorporate some automatic scaling based on a method due to Fourier.
-The default scaling can be altered by using optional parameters ('Scale Option' and 'Scale Tolerance' in Fortran Library).
+Routines for solving sparse LP, QP and nonlinear problems (E04NQF and E04VHF in the Fortran Library, e04nqc and e04vhc in the C Library, and similar names in other libraries) incorporate some automatic scaling based on a method due to Fourier.
+The default scaling can be altered by using optional parameters with names like 'Scale Option' and 'Scale Tolerance'.

 More extensive advice can be found in P E Gill, W Murray and M H Wright, Practical Optimization, Academic Press, 1981.